 Many brands such as Ray-Ban, IBM and Coca-Cola have decided to make their brand names the highlight of their visual branding and their logo.
 So what’s in a name?
 Everything!
 If you are choosing to incorporate your company name into your logo, choose this carefully, especially if it has to visually carry your brand.

 The main thing you need to remember is that if your company name also serves as your logo it has got to be in line with your emotive branding and must be distinctive.
 Work with negative space, alter your fonts/typography to be unique, ensure that it is legible and don’t try to be too clever (it will get lost in translation).
 Also, try to stay away from too many cultural or local nuances, unless the only market you’re targetting are locals.
-You never know where a brand will grow to.
+You never know where a brand will grow.

 Your Personality – The People’s Choice

 Finally, remember that whilst a logo and brand identity can include all the nuances of your personality, the brand’s identity is not for you.
-Your logo and your brand is for your audience, therefore, it should resonate with them and not just you.
+Your logo and your brand are for your audience, therefore, it should resonate with them and not just you.
 You may want to get feedback from friends, their friends, family and so on.
 This will help you understand how things are perceived and whether you’ve hit the mark.

 In doing this, remember, the more honest the feedback the easier it will be to create something unique and authentic.
 So be open to all kinds of criticism and make lots of notes.
 These are people’s honest opinions, and are also potential customers – so listen to them, but take it under advisement.
 It’s not the gospel truth.